The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Pad e interpolation method on the additive grid

 \begin{rem} {\rm {\bf On the common normalization factor of the polynomials $P_m(x)$ and $Q_n(x)$}

-The interpolation condition (\ref{eq:padead}) cannot determine the common normalization factor of the interpolating polynomials $P_m(x)$ and $Q_n(x)$.
-However this normalization factor is not essential for our arguments, i.e. the detailed results in Section \ref{sec:detail results} (see Remark \ref{rem:gaugead}). \sq } \end{rem}
+The interpolation condition (\ref{eq:padead}) can not determine the common normalization factor of the interpolating polynomials $P_m(x)$ and $Q_n(x)$.
+However, this normalization factor is not essential for our arguments, i.e. the main results in Section \ref{sec:main results} (see Remark \ref{rem:gaugead}). \sq } \end{rem}